ilgiostraio/ABEL_repo/README.md

 More detailed info will be added asap

-the architecture uses as middlware both YARP (v2.3.63, pre-compiled) and ROS, a yarp-bridge ros is available in the dedicated folder
+the architecture uses as middlware both YARP (v2.3.63, pre-compiled) and ROS Noetic, a yarp-bridge ros is available in the dedicated folder

 to work on the deliberative cognitive part (inside PLAN) please download CLIPS (C Language Integrated Production System) check this link https://www.clipsrules.net/ to download both the open-source application and the documentation, other parts are implemented in C# or Python